 Minor Injury Regulation Conditions Under Examination

-The Court of Queen’s Bench of Alberta has recently reconsidered the issue of litigation privilege in the context of the Minor Injury Regulation (the “MIR”).
+The Court of King's Bench of Alberta has recently reconsidered the issue of litigation privilege in the context of the Minor Injury Regulation (the “MIR”).
 In the 2013 decision of Rodriguez v.
 Woloszyn (”Rodriguez”), Justice Wakeling overturned the decision of Master Schlosser, which we reported on last year.
 Master Schlosser held that the Plaintiff had not waived litigation privilege by voluntarily producing his medical legal reports to a certified examiner (the “Examiner”) appointed under the MIR to conduct a certified medical examination (“CME”).
 Under the MIR, a CME can be requested by either party to decide whether a plaintiff has suffered a “minor injury”.
 Section 12 of the MIR provides that the opinion of the Examiner is prima facie evidence that a plaintiff’s injury is or is not a minor injury.

 In Rodriguez, Plaintiff’s counsel provided two expert reports to the Examiner.
 These reports had not been produced to Defence counsel.
 Plaintiff’s counsel argued that: